-I’m Aditi Patil, a young professional in the STEM field.
+I’m Aditi Patil, a young professional in the STEM field and I am currently attending Columbia University.
 I’m determined not only to pursue my own interests in computer science, but to inspire and encourage other young women and minority women to do the same.

 I am the founder of XX Coders, a nonprofit organization dedicated to supporting and educating female and minority interest in computer science and narrowing the racial and gender gap of participation in this field.
 For far too long, women and minority groups have been underserved by the STEM community, leading to shocking underrepresentation both in academia and in the industry.
 Even when they do dedicate their lives to this field, they often face stigma and discrimination from others.
 As someone who never expected to go into computer science myself because I was told it was “nerdy” or “for boys,” I believe it is important to do my part in making a change and fighting inequality in the field.